Posted in: Insurance

 There are still risks attached when taking out a second charge mortgage and by avoiding these easy to make mistakes there’s no reason why a Second charge mortgage couldn’t be right for you.

 Don’t Barely Read the Terms & Conditions

 Different lenders will have different rates, repayment periods and terms and conditions so you must ensure you read these thoroughly before proceeding.
-Use an established Second charge mortgage lender such as Nemo loans who have been established over 10 years.
+Use an established Second charge mortgage lender who have been established over 10 years.
 Remember a Nemo loan is secured against your home so you must ensure you can afford the repayments or your home may be repossessed.

 Whichever lender you use, working out the rate, repayment period and how much in total you’ll need is key.
 If you are in a fortunate position, you may be able to pay the loan off early, but some include early repayment charges so make sure you make enquiries with the lender beforehand.

 Although possible, selling your home in which the loan is secured against and buying a lower value property may require you to partly or fully pay the loan off therefore making it difficult to move if you are not in a position to do this.
 You will need to consider this when looking at the term of the loan with the lender.
 If this is a particular concern to you, it may be worth seeking independent advice.

 Don’t Forget About the Risks

 Forgetting about the risks attached to a Second charge mortgage can lead to complacency in making repayments.
 The number one reason it is essential you plan ahead well and ensure you can afford to meet repayments is because otherwise your home can be repossessed.